A duality theorem for the ic-resurgence of edge ideals: Duality formula for the ic-resurgence

 In this part we give a duality formula for the ic-resurgence of edge ideals of clutters.
 To avoid repetitions, we continue to employ the notations and definitions used in Sections~\ref{section-intro} and \ref{section-prelim}.

 Let $S=K[t_1,\ldots,t_s]$ be a polynomial ring over a field $K$, let $I\subset S$ be the edge ideal of a clutter $\mathcal{C}$, and let $G(I)=\{t^{v_1},\ldots,t^{v_q}\}$ be the minimal set of generators of $I$.
-To study $\rho_{ic}(I)$, $1\leq j\leq p$, we need a convenient way to determine the polyhedron $\mathcal{P}_j$ of feasible points of the linear program of Theorem~\ref{lp-resurgence-formula}.
-The incidence matrix of $I$, denoted by $A$, is the matrix with column vectors $v_1,\ldots,v_q$.
-Our approach is based on the computation of the support hyperplanes of the \textit{Rees cone} ${\rm RC}(I)$ of $I$ which is the finitely generated rational cone defined as \cite{normali}:
+To study $\rho_{ic}(I)$, we need a convenient way to determine the polyhedron $\mathcal{P}_j$ of feasible points of the linear program of Theorem~\ref{lp-resurgence-formula} for $1\leq j\leq p$.
+Our approach is based on the computation of the supporting hyperplanes of the \textit{Rees cone} of $I$ which is the finitely generated rational cone defined as \cite{normali}:

 \begin{theorem}\cite[Proposition~1.1.51, Theorem~14.1.1]{monalg-rev} The Rees cone of $I$ has a unique irreducible representation

 where none of the closed halfspaces can be omitted from the intersection, $d_i=1$ for $i=1,\ldots,m$, $t^{\gamma_1},\ldots,t^{\gamma_m}$ are the minimal generators of $I^\vee$, $\gamma_i\in\mathbb{N}^s\setminus\{0\}$ for $i>m$, $d_i\in\mathbb{N}\setminus\{0,1\}$ for $i>m$, and the non-zero entries of $(\gamma_i,-d_i)$ are relatively prime for all $i$. \end{theorem}